-We feel the urge to procrastinate, and the longer we do it the worse the feeling gets.
+We procrastinate, and the longer we do it the worse ir feels.
 All the while the clock ticks.
 Before you know it, it’s supper time.
 Oops, where’d the day go?

 We comb books and blogs (and there are a ton of them on the subject) for quick fixes.
 We look for that technique that, if we could only find it and master it, would solve the problem.
 Though we know that no such thing exists, we keep looking and over time find puzzle pieces here and there that add to the picture of our own individual ‘block’ and what works for us to overcome it.

 A puzzle piece fell into place for me while reading a particular passage, from Steven Pressfield’s The War of Art, called We’re All Pros Already.